-In 2011-12, twenty-three CSU campuses developed, implemented, and administered over 100 outreach programs at more than 4,645 K-12 schools, serving 831,118 students.
-In addition, twenty-three CSU campuses reported the coordination of over 100 outreach programs at 334 community colleges serving approximately 95,871 students.
+In 2012-13, twenty-three CSU campuses developed, implemented, and administered over 300 outreach programs serving 964,382 students in grades K-12.
+This is an increase of 16% from the previous year.
+In addition, twenty-three CSU campuses reported the coordination of over 90 outreach programs serving approximately 122,394 community college students, an increase of 27% from the previous year.
 These programs were tailored to meet specific regional needs.
 These various campus- based programs included such activities as tutoring, mentoring, field trips, information, and motivation activities.
 Funds that support these campus-based programs are provided from diverse sources, e.g., community organizations, federal government, state General Funds, and lottery funds.